v2sCollections/City-of-Dreams/README.md

 ## ![](https://s11.gifyu.com/images/Altier-Store.png)

+### Features

-> 70+ Shops with hundreds of clothes, armour,cyberware, vehicles, jewellery and weapons added to the Alteier store these can be accessed in-game from any computer these include items from some of the most talented modders in the CP2077 community such as.
+> 80+ Shops with hundreds of clothes, armour,cyberware, vehicles, jewellery and weapons added to the Alteier store these can be accessed in-game from any computer these include items from some of the most talented modders in the CP2077 community such as.

 *   [kweknexuss](https://www.nexusmods.com/cyberpunk2077/users/86973158)